Pet dog silhouette in sunset

 donation gradient icon

-Donations go to our general fund unless you direct it to a specific dog, event or fundraiser
+Donations go to our general fund unless you direct it to a specific dog, event, clinic or fundraiser

 Serving the Coachella Valley and surrounding areas